 The Jaya Ekadashi fast is observed by almost all Hindus, especially Lord Vishnu followers to receive His divine blessings.
 It is also a popular belief that by keeping this ekadashi fast, all the sins get washed away and the person will attain salvation.
 Jaya Ekadashi is also popularly referred as ‘Bhoumi Ekadashi’ and ‘Bhishma Ekadashi’ in some Hindu communities of South India, particularly the states of Karnataka and Andhra Pradesh.

-Jaya Ekadashi 2017 was on February 07 Tuesday
+Jaya Ekadashi 2023 is on February 01 Wednesday

 Rituals on the Jaya Ekadashi:

 - The main observer on the day of Jaya Ekadashi is the vrat.
 The devotees observe fasting for the whole day, without eating or drinking anything.
 In fact the vrat begins from the ‘dashami’ tithi (10th day).
 No food is eaten on this day after sunrise to ensure that complete fast is kept on ekadashi.
 Hindu devotees keep waterless fast from the sunrise of ekadashi until the sunrise of ‘dwadashi’ tithi (12th day).
 While fasting, the person must not let the feelings of anger, lust or greed enters their mind.
 This vrat is meant to purify both the body and the soul.
 The observer of this vrat must offer foods to respected Brahmins on the dwadashi tithi and then break their fast.
 One who keeps the vrat should not sleep all night and sing bhajans praising Lord Vishnu.

 - For people who cannot observe complete fasting, can even keep partial fast on milks and fruits.
 This exception is meant for elderly people, pregnant women and for those suffering from serious body ailments.